-Explains the different types of radiation occurring as a result of the nuclear process and identifies means whereby levels of radiation and dosages can be detected and measured.
-The principles of radiation protection and design of shielding & containment facilities are outlined and the module concludes with an overview of regulations and legislation governing the impact of radiation on people and the environment.
-A manual is supplied with this module.
+Explains the properties of different types of radiation occurring as a result of nuclear processes and identifies means whereby levels of radiation and dosages can be detected and measured.
+The principles of radiation protection and shielding are outlined and demonstrated through practical experience with radioactive sources and detection equipment.
+The module concludes with an overview of ionising radiation regulations and legislation governing the impact of radiation on people and the environment.
+The safe handling of accidents is illustrated through case studies of real incidents.
+This module is a prerequisite for the N23 module (Radiological Environmental Impact Assessment).